 Now that I finished my license, I plan on taking a gap year to travel and to undertake few internships.
 I hope this could help me know myself better and enlighten me on the next steps to take.
 We’re all young, life is not about trains to jump on or to miss, nor is there a one and only right path to take.

 I was born in Belgium but lived in France for 7 years and quickly settled into to a French school and the French school system.
+I was fortunate afterwards to live in Germany for two years, in Frankfurt, then 5 years in Malaysia.

 After sitting for my Literary Baccalauréat at the LFKL, I spent my first year of studies at Monash University, an Australian university in Kuala Lumpur.

+Having fallen in love with Malaysia, I decided to come back every year to do training courses (for 6 months) during my ISCPA Masters.
+I did all these courses in different international companies and local agencies in Kuala Lumpur.
 Thanks to these multiple experiences in different areas of marketing and communication, I discovered what I liked best: promoting a business, a service or a product using original, creative and varied tools which are today more accessible than ever before via the web, social networks and digital tools!

 Finally, after attending the Lycée Français of Kuala Lumpur as a student for several years, I am now Head of Marketing at the LFKL!